LennyPK/handwritten-digit-recogniser/README.md

 torchvision:    This library is part of the PyTorch project.
 PyTorch is an open source machine learning framework.
                 The torchvision package consists of popular datasets, model architectures, and common image transformations for computer vision.

-tensor:         TensorFlow is an end-to-end open source platform for machine learning.
+TensorFlow:     TensorFlow is an end-to-end open source platform for machine learning.
                 It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications.

-numpy:          NumPy is a Python library used for working with arrays.
+NumPy:          NumPy is a Python library used for working with arrays.

 Pillow:         Pillow is the friendly PIL fork by Alex Clark and Contributors.
 PIL is the Python Imaging Library by Fredrik Lundh and Contributors.